Valerie-Gib/geo409-field-trip/README.md

 * Data from kyraster.ky.gov
 * NDVI greater than 0.05 and Height greater than 5 feet used to find trees
+* 2016 National Landcover dataset used for the Kentucky Land Cover Map

 ## Kentucky Land Cover Map